albertogg/IPLocator/README.markdown

 ## Install

-You need to have java installed to run this application, Download the proyect and extract IPLocator.jar to any directory.
+You need to have java installed to run this application, Download the proyect and extract IPLocator.jar(/dist/IPLocator.jar) to any directory.

 ## usage